zxcvbnmditto/StarCraft2-Happy-Kitting/README.md

 #### About
 This is a project of creating a Starcraft 2 bot applying reinforcement learning

-dqn_old is the older version of the work > dqn_new is the latest version of the work
+dqn_old is the older version of the work <br>
+dqn_new is the latest version of the work

-All the mini maps used in this project can be found in the maps folder You can also find some pretrained models in the models folder
+All the mini maps used in this project can be found in the maps folder <br>
+You can also find some pretrained models in the models folder